 How Fast Do Fig Trees Grow?
-How to Increase the Growth Rate
+Care & Tips

 Fig trees don’t grow very quickly.
 You can expect your tree to gain up to 12 inches per year, and it’ll often take 3-5 years before you see fruit.
 Your first crop typically isn’t the tastiest either, so you might not even eat your first harvest.
 However, planting fig trees eventually does pay off with decadent fruit and a sturdy tree that can live up to 200 years.
 While you should fertilize your fig tree to encourage growth, you shouldn’t over-fertilize it because that’ll result in a weak tree.
 Here’s how to care for your fig tree so that it stays healthy for the long haul.